viking-genes/clinvar_pipeline/README.md

 ### a09_compound_hets.r
   > Loads the carrier data saved in a08 and checks if any of the carriers carry two different variants for the same gene (compound hets).

+# Requirements

+## Data

+> The following data are needed to run this pipeline:
+> 1. genetic data - whole exome or genome sequencing data.
+> 2. ClinVar data - a file containing annotations of pathogenicity of variants.
+ClinVar database is regularly updated, so it’s important to keep a record of the version of the data and the date of accession, since variant’s pathogenicity and star status can be significantly changed between two data releases.
+Location of the file: data/clinvar/variants_summary.txt.gz The file can be downloaded from: https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/
+> 3. list of all variants in the genetic data annotated with the following info: chromosome, position, reference allele, alternate allele, functional consequence
+> 4. List of genes of interest - This list needs to contain the HUGO name of the gene, each gene in one row and should not contain the header.